burt202/table-tennis-scoring/readme.md

 - displayName (required) : the front-facing name of your league
 - startDate (optional) : to signify when the league is to start
 - endDate (optional) : to signify when the league is to end
+- description (optional) : a good place for stating rules etc

 ### Update Forked Repo